-The consolidated financial statements of ITIM Group plc and its subsidiaries (collectively, the Group) for the year ended 31 December 2021 were authorised for issue in accordance with a resolution of the directors on 10th May 2022. itim Group plc ("the Company") is a public limited company incorporated and domiciled in the UK.
-The nature of the operations and principal activities of the Company and its subsidiary undertakings (the "Group") are set out in the Strategic Report on pages pages 4 to 11 and the Directors' report on pages 23 to 25.
+The consolidated financial statements of ITIM Group plc and its subsidiaries (collectively, the Group) for the year ended 31 December 2022 were authorised for issue in accordance with a resolution of the directors on 13th April 2023. itim Group plc ("the Company") is a public limited company incorporated and domiciled in the UK.
+The nature of the operations and principal activities of the Company and its subsidiary undertakings (the "Group") are set out in the Strategic Report on pages 4 to 11 and the Directors' report on pages 25 to 27.